hornemann/lc-sql/episodes/07-saving-queries.md

-In DBBrowser for SQLite, you can also create a view from any query by omitting the `CREATE VIEW viewname AS` statement and instead, clicking the small Save icon at the bottom of the Execute SQL tab and then clicking **Save as view**.
+In DBBrowser for SQLite, you can also create a view from any query by omitting the `CREATE VIEW viewname AS` statement and instead, clicking the small Save icon at the top of the Execute SQL tab and then clicking **Save as view**.
 Whatever method you use to create a view, it will appear in the list of views under the Database Structure tab.